 - Project teams will consist of one to three team members.
-No teams of 4 or more will be allowed under any conditions, without exception. - Projects will be defended on the last class day during class hours. - Off campus students shall also meet this deadline for the project. - A lab in 148NH is available to construct the hardware portion of your project and test your project, provided you attend a mandatory lab safety orientation.
+No teams of 4 or more will be allowed under any conditions, without exception. - Projects will be defended on the last class day during class hours. - A lab in 148NH is available to construct the hardware portion of your project and test your project, provided you attend a mandatory lab safety orientation.